 - Successful completion (C or better) of 30 or more credit hours with Morgan Community College and at least a 2.0 MCC cumulative grade point average at the time of high school graduation or no later than the semester immediately following high school graduation.

-- Students must qualify for in-state resident status.
-If a student does not meet in-state resident requirements they may apply for other financial aid programs.
+- Students must qualify for in-state resident status or be classified as an ASSET student.
+Applicants that do not meet in-state residency requirements may apply for other financial aid programs.

 - Free Application For Federal Student Aid (FAFSA)